TiwariShreya05/cognitask-schedule/README.md

 A smart scheduling web application that helps users manage their time efficiently using AI-powered recommendations and an intuitive interface.

 ---

 ## 🚀 Features

 - 📌 Smart task scheduling with AI/ML-based suggestions
 - 📊 Dashboard to view and manage your daily schedule
 - 🔔 Reminders and notifications
 - 📁 Data-driven insights for better time management
-- 🌐 Full-stack web application with a React frontend and Python backend
+- 🌐 Full-stack web application with a React frontend and Python

 ---